 The goal is to engage the follower so they can develop to the next level.
 There is less “telling” and more “suggesting” which leads to more encouragement, acting as a coach.
 It is recognition that they have progressed and motivates them to progress even further.

-This is a very leader-driven stage.
+This is also a highlyleader-driven stage.

 Situational Leadership: Participating